Ethanking1995/Deck-of-Cards/README.md

 # Deck-of-Cards
-Fun little app using the deck of cards API
+Fun little app using the deck of cards API.

 To get started, run npm install to install the project dependencies.

 Navigate to the directory to which the repo is cloned and run node deckofcards.js - this command will use the deckofcards API